Arpa jarocha: Playing technique

 As previously stated, the arpa jarocha was once commonly played while seated, similarly to its ancestor the Spanish harp from the 16th century.
 In modern times, since approximately the 1940s, the arpa jarocha has been built in a larger scale, following the general pattern of the Western Mexican harps from Jalisco and Michoacán.
 One of the first recording artists of the genre, Andrés Huesca (1917-1957), actually used a Michoacán harp, due to its better volume for recording.
 The performer uses one hand to play the bass line on the low strings, and uses the other hand to play arpeggiated melodies on the higher strings.
 The soundboard has also been known to be used as a percussive device, though this is rare.
 That practice is common in the Tierra Caliente groups of Michoacan, however.

 Use

 The arpa is one of the main instruments used in the conjunto jarocho; a type of Mexican folk ensemble.
-The musical style in which arpa jarocha is also heard is "sones jarochos," which blends Spanish and African-influenced rhythms.
+The musical style in which arpa jarocha is also heard is "sones jarochos," which blends Spanish, indigenous and African-influenced rhythms.
 Within this genre, the arpa typically provides the main melodies, while instruments such as the jarana guitar and the requinto provide rhythms and counter-melodies.

 Both men and women play this instrument, although a greater percentage are men.